 This mini-checklist is for your camping chuck box.

 Powdered cold drink mix

 Cooking oil spray

 Planning your camping menu and the food you will need is so dependent on the meals you pick that a generic checklist won't work.
 It will require a list of ingredients and quantities of its own.

 But there is help.
 Menu planning and grocery list forms for this task are available online.
 You just have to decide on the meal selections first.

 Do each meal, one at a time, and list every thing you need.
-From basic ingredients, (like the chicken or potatoes, or, bacon and eggs), to preparation ingredients, (such as breadings or sauces), and all spices and seasonings needed.
-Don't forget salt & pepper, or the butter.
+From basic ingredients, (like the chicken or potatoes, or bacon and eggs) to preparation ingredients (breadings or sauces), and all spices and seasonings needed.
+Don't forget salt and pepper, or the butter.